-The caffeine and fiber content in matcha can have a laxative effect for many people — especially those who don’t usually drink caffeinated beverages or tea regularly (5).
+The caffeine and fiber content of matcha can have a laxative effect for many people, particularly those who don’t usually drink caffeinated beverages or tea regularly (6).

-Since matcha is consumed in such large quantities relative to other teas, it’s not surprising that the laxative effect may be even stronger than your normal serving of brewed green or black tea.
+As matcha is consumed in such large quantities relative to other teas, it’s not surprising that the laxative effect may be stronger than your normal serving of brewed green or black tea.

-If you’re drinking too much matcha in a short period, then you may end up with an upset stomach.
-It’s because caffeine stimulates the central nervous system that can lead to feelings of jitteriness and anxiety.
+If you drink too much matcha in a short period, you may end up with an upset stomach.
+This is because caffeine stimulates the central nervous system and can lead to feelings of jitteriness and anxiety.

-It can also irritate parts of your digestive tract by changing their shape or promoting muscle contractions, so if you have sensitive stomach tissue, then you may want to give your gut a break from drinking too much green tea in general.
-EGCG can cause inflammation when consumed at high doses over long periods, so if you drink lots of matcha daily, then it may exacerbate any pre-existing inflammation in your digestive tract (14).
+It can also irritate parts of your digestive tract by changing their shape or promoting muscle contractions, so if you have sensitive stomach tissue, you may want to give your gut a break from drinking too much green tea in general.
+EGCG can cause inflammation when it is consumed in high doses over long periods, so if you drink lots of matcha every day, it may exacerbate any pre-existing inflammation in your digestive tract (17).

 Can Make You Dehydrated

-Caffeine is a diuretic, which means that they increase your rate of urination (2).
-It can mean that you lose more fluid than usual, which then leads to dehydration that manifests itself by making you feel thirsty.
+Caffeine is a diuretic, meaning that it increases your rate of urination (3).
+This can mean that you lose more fluid than usual, which can lead to dehydration that manifests itself by making you feel thirsty.

-If you’re not drinking enough water, then that can be even more pronounced.
-It’s especially important to increase your intake of water if you drink matcha because it may otherwise cause you to become dehydrated rather than properly hydrated.
+If you’re not drinking enough water, it can be even more pronounced.
+It’s particularly important to increase your intake of water if you drink matcha as it may otherwise cause you to become dehydrated rather than properly hydrated.

-Since matcha contains both substances, you may not be able to properly absorb the iron present in foods if you drink too much green tea.
+As matcha contains both substances, you may not be able to properly absorb the iron that is present in foods if you drink too much green tea.
 This means that drinking lots of green tea regularly can lead to anemia over time.

-If you have trouble absorbing iron or are at risk of becoming deficient, then consider talking to your doctor about how much matcha is right for you.
-Although anemia is rare in most developed parts of the world, certain subpopulations may be more prone to it, including pregnant women and people with conditions like celiac disease or inflammatory bowel disease (11).
+If you have difficulty absorbing iron or are at risk of becoming deficient, you should consider talking to your doctor about how much matcha is right for you.
+Although anemia is rare in most developed parts of the world, certain subpopulations may be more prone to it, such as pregnant women or people with conditions such as celiac disease or inflammatory bowel disease (12).

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!

-It’s a common practice to add milk to your tea for flavor as it helps reduce the bitterness of some varieties, including matcha.
-However, adding milk will also decrease your body’s ability to absorb iron from your meals.
-This is especially true for heme-iron, which is found in meat products (15).
+Adding milk to your tea for flavor is a common practice as it helps reduce the bitterness of some varieties, including matcha.
+However, adding milk also decreases your body’s ability to absorb iron from your meals.
+This is particularly true for heme-iron, which is found in meat products (19).

-Non-heme iron that’s present in plants is not affected by the addition of milk, but it can still decrease if you drink too much tea or have a condition like a porphyria that causes issues with absorbing this type of iron (12).
+Non-heme iron that is present in plants is not affected by the addition of milk, but it can still decrease if you drink too much tea or have a condition such as porphyria that causes issues with absorbing this type of iron (15).

 Can Cause Acne Breakouts

-Matcha contains more caffeine than regular green tea.
-It is so because the whole leaf is consumed when brewing.
-It is only the infusion in conventional steeped green tea.
-That means that drinking matcha could give you more caffeine than drinking several cups of regular green tea (4).
+Matcha contains more caffeine than regular green tea as the whole leaf is consumed when brewing it rather than only the infusion as with conventional steeped green tea.
+This means that drinking matcha could give you more caffeine than drinking several cups of regular green tea (5).

-For some people, that may mean that they end up with more acne as a result.
-That’s because caffeine has been shown to cause acne flare-ups in some people.
-It is especially true when consumed in large amounts on an empty stomach.
-If you’re prone to breakouts, then it might be best to drink matcha later in the day.
-Also, avoid having too much of it if you know that it tends to trigger your pimples.
+For some people, this may mean that they end up with more acne as a result.
+This is because caffeine has been proven to cause acne flare-ups in some people, particularly when it is consumed in large amounts on an empty stomach.
+If you’re prone to breakouts, it may be best to drink matcha later in the day and avoid drinking too much of it if you know it tends to trigger your pimples.

-There are no studies that definitively say how much matcha is too much.
+There are no studies that say for definite how much matcha is too much.
 However, it’s likely that matcha green tea side effects vary depending on a person’s age, weight, health status, and amount of exposure to the elements.

-In general, you should try not to consume more than 500 mg of green tea extract or up to 400 mg of caffeine from any source per day unless recommended otherwise by your doctor (16).
-If possible then it’s best to spread out your consumption evenly throughout the day rather than drinking all of it at once since consuming too much can increase your risk of experiencing unpleasant side effects.
+Generally, you should try not to consume more than 500 mg of green tea extract or up to 400 mg of caffeine from any source per day unless you are recommended otherwise by your doctor (20).
+If possible, it’s best to spread out your consumption evenly throughout the day rather than drinking all of it at once as consuming too much can increase your risk of experiencing unpleasant side effects.

-Some people may also want to stop or cut down their consumption if they’re pregnant, nursing, taking certain medications (especially those with caffeine).
-Additionally, it may be a good idea to quit if at risk of certain health conditions like anemia or mercury poisoning that could be exacerbated by consuming too much matcha.
+Some people may also want to stop or reduce their consumption if they’re pregnant, nursing, taking certain medications (particularly those that contain caffeine), and/or at risk of certain health conditions such as anemia or mercury poisoning that could be exacerbated by the consumption of too much matcha.

 The Bottom Line

 Matcha tea is a popular beverage that can provide you with a large dose of nutrients, but it’s important to stay within the recommended limits.
-If you don’t want to give up drinking matcha completely, then try limiting your daily consumption.
-Then you will avoid negative side effects like becoming too caffeinated or irritated in the gut.
+If you don’t want to give up drinking matcha completely, try limiting your daily consumption to avoid negative side effects such as becoming too caffeinated or irritated in the gut.

-Drinking more may be worth doing if you’re trying to lose weight or increase feelings of focus and energy, but only if you aren’t sensitive to caffeine or have any pre-existing digestive problems.
+Drinking more may be worthwhile if you’re trying to lose weight or increase your focus and energy, but only if you aren’t sensitive to caffeine and don’t have any pre-existing digestive problems.